Starting an LLC in Alaska comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

 How much does a DBA cost? ($DBA)

 A DBA is filed with the state or the county.
-In Alaska, a DBA costs $25.
+In Alaska, a DBA costs $25 and is filed with the state.

 Note: A DBA is sometimes called a Trade Name, Fictitious Name, Assumed Name or Fictitious Business Name.
 They all mean the same thing.